b-zhang93/Audio-Language-Classifier/README.md

 3. `mel_transform.ipynb` - Juypter notebook used for prototyping the create_melspectrogram.py file.
 Will probably remove after final version since it's redundant.
 4. `Prototyping_CNN_Models.ipynb` - converted the models and functions in `CNN.ipynb` into class objects using Object Oriented Programming.
 They can be instantiated with hyperparameters.
 Cleaned up the functions and minimalized everything to be more efficient.
 Prototyped several different models and tuning hyperparameters as well (may move this part to another notebook).

+## Currently Working On:
+- exploring weakness and strengths of the trained model
+- create a data product / app to classify audio speech into language